Zigzag diagrams and Martin boundary: Combinatorics of large compositions

-\end{prop} A similar result holds for $Y_{\lambda}$.
-The latter inequalities are very accurate when $R$ is large, but when the runs remain bounded, the result is not so useful.
-It is still possible to show that the distribution of $X_{\lambda}$ only depends on the first cells of the composition.
-This corresponds to Proposition $11$ in \cite{sawtooth}. \begin{prop} Let $\epsilon>0$.
-There exists $n_{0}\geq 1$ such that for any $n\geq n_{0}$ and any composition $\lambda$ of size larger than $n$ with first run smaller than $n$,
+Finally, setting $\eta=\min\left(\frac{1}{3},\frac{\epsilon}{4}\right)$ yields the result. \end{proof} When the last run of $\lambda$ and the first run of $\mu$ remain bounded, the estimates of \cref{evaluateRun} are not so useful.
+By \cite[Proposition 6.9]{sawtooth}, it is however still possible to show that the distribution of $X_{\lambda}$ depends up to a small error only on the first cells of the composition, provided that the first run is not too big.
+We reformulate \cite[Proposition 6.9]{sawtooth} by using a convenient distance $D$ on the set of compositions.
+For two distinct compositions $\lambda,\mu$ of possibly different sizes with first run of the same size and same orientation, set